 Please take precautions when approaching the cat and fixing the collar.
 Do not in any circumstances risk being bitten or scratched.
-If the stray cat is approachable and seems friendly, fitting the collar should be a fairly simple exercise, but you may want to strengthen the collar before putting it on.
-We know the collars are stronger and more waterproof if they are covered with sticky tape.
+If the stray cat is approachable and seems friendly, fitting the collar should be a fairly simple exercise, but you may want to strengthen where the two ends of the collar meet with sticky tape.

 You can also download and print a Found poster [PDF 10.7KB] and Lost and found contact list [PDF 20KB].
 You may need to protect the posters from bad weather if you choose to use them externally.
 Display the posters only where you have permission to do so such as vets, shops, post offices, etc. We do not advise putting up posters elsewhere unless you receive permission from your local council first as it may be a fineable offence.